Adam Smalley: Porsche Carrera Cup Great Britain

 In November 2021, it was announced that Adam Smalley was the 2022-2023 Porsche Carrera Cup GB Junior Driver, following a shootout day earlier in the month.
 Succeeding Harry King, he made his debut in the series in 2022, driving for Duckhams Yuasa Racing.
+In the opening race of the season, he took his maiden win.
+He finished the season as runner-up, taking nine additional podiums besides his win.